Home

 Gustav Kobbé

-Christened Arnaud Filbert Lachmund, this pianolist and Duo-Art editor was one of the six children of Carl Lachmund, born in Missouri, who travelled to Europe and became a pupil and devotee of Liszt.
-Interestingly, Carl Lachmund's own pupils included Felix Arndt, who worked for Aeolian, and Charles Gilbert Spross, who recorded Duo-Art rolls.
-Lachmund Junior altered his first name to Arno at the Aeolian Company, where he shared some of the Duo-Art production and editing work with W. Creary Woods, and in the 1920s he moved to Ampico, where his name became even more anglicised, ending up as Arnold Lackman, if the reminiscences of Adam Carroll are to be believed.
+Christened Arnaud Filbert Lachmund, this pianolist and Duo-Art editor was one of the six children of Carl Lachmund, an American concert pianist and teacher who travelled to Europe and became a pupil and devotee of Liszt.
+Interestingly, Carl Lachmund's own pupils included Felix Arndt, who also worked for Aeolian, and Charles Gilbert Spross, who recorded Duo-Art rolls.
+Arnaud Lachmund was educated at Trinity School in New York, and for a few years thereafter assisted his father in teaching and performing at the piano in Portland, Oregon, whence the family had removed in 1912 on account of Carl Lachmund's poor health.
+Returning to New York in late 1914, Lachmund Junior was engaged as a pianolist and demonstrator by the Aeolian Company, and soon afterwards he transferred to the Duo-Art Recording Department, as an assistant to W. Creary Woods, sharing some of the Duo-Art production and editing work.
+At Aeolian he was known as Arno Lachmund, and in the 1920s he moved to Ampico, where his name became even more anglicised, ending up as Arnold Lackman, if the reminiscences of Adam Carroll are to be believed.

 Frits Lang